-As the MRLs in the Code apply to all poultry products whether produced domestically or imported, the inclusion of the MRLs would benefit all producers equally.
+As the MRLs in the Code apply to all the relevant foods whether produced domestically or imported, the inclusion of the MRLs would benefit all producers equally.

-12.2.8 Paragraph 10(2)(e) any written policy guidelines formulated by the Council for the purposes of this paragraph and notified to the Authority
+12.2.8 Paragraph 10(2)(e) any written policy guidelines formulated by the Ministerial Council for the purposes of this paragraph and notified to FSANZ

-To date the Ministerial Council has not made a written notification to the Authority of any policy guidelines that are relevant to this Application.
+To date the Ministerial Council has not made a written notification to FSANZ of any policy guidelines that are relevant to this Application.